Foley's

-Foley's was a chain of department stores owned by May Department Stores and headquartered in Downtown Houston, Texas.
+Foley's was a regional chain of department stores owned by Federated Department Stores (1947–1988, 2005–2006), later owned by May Department Stores (1988–2005) and headquartered in Downtown Houston, Texas.
 On August 30, 2005, the division was dissolved and operation of the stores was assumed by Federated's Macy's West and Macy's South divisions.
-Foley's operated stores in Texas, Colorado, Louisiana, Arizona, Oklahoma and New Mexico.
+Foley's operated stores in Arizona, New Mexico, Colorado, Oklahoma, Texas and Louisiana.
 On September 9, 2006 Foley's and all the regional May Co. stores names were phased out and rebranded as Macy's.